emard/esp32ecp5/README.md

 # ESP32 JTAG tap walker for ECP5

+This is micropython running on ESP32 to allow
+JTAG programming and flashing of Lattice ECP5 FPGA JTAG.
-ESP32 micropython demo for accessing ECP5 JTAG tap, a simple way in about 500 lines of code.
+A simple way in about 500 lines of code.

 # Usage